 physical activity, the cells need to continually replenish (resynthesize) their ATP.

-Glycolysis, also known as anaerobic metabolism, occurs in the absence of oxygen and is limited to carbohydrates (glucose, glycogen) as a fuel source.
-Anaerobic metabolism is limited by the buildup of excess protons (H+ ions, acidic compounds) in the cell within minutes.
-This acidic environment then impairs muscle cell contraction and producing actual physical discomfort or pain resulting in a degradation of athletic performance.
-Anaerobic is generally the source of energy only for short bursts of high level activity lasting several minutes at most (sprints).
-At one time it was thought that lactic acid was THE acidic compound responsible for muscle pain and impaired muscle cell function (and physical performance).
+At one time it was thought that lactic acid was THE acidic compound responsible for both the muscle pain and impaired muscle cell function.
 However recent work has shown that to be untrue.
 Although lactic acid is produced in the cell during energy production, it appears to be an intermediary in glucose metabolism serving an additional protective function to prevent the development of excessive acidity, while other acidic compounds are actually responsible for the impairment of muscle cell function.

-Triglycerides within the muscle cells contain 2,000-3,000 kcal of stored energy, making them a larger source of potential energy than muscle glycogen, which can contain only about 1,500 kcal of energy.
-Yet, even though both might provide significant amounts of ATP to the exercising muscle, glycogen is the preferred energy source at higher levels of exertion.
-There have been a number of suggestions as to why this might be the case.
+Muscle cell triglycerides contain 2,000 - 3,000 kcal of potential energy, making them a larger source of energy than muscle glycogen (about 1,500 kcal of energy).
+Even though both carbohydrates and fats could provide significant amounts of ATP to the exercising muscle, glycogen is used preferentially at higher levels of exertion.
+There are a number of suggestions as to why this might be the case.

 THE BALANCE OF AEROBIC AND ANAEROBIC METABOLISM

 As one begins to exercise, the anaerobic pathways provide for the initial ATP needs while